Mission Reach Out: An pro people initiative by Indian Army in J&K

 A total of 200 medical camps, 90 veterinary camps, 100 capacity-building tours within and outside Jammu and Kashmir, integrating students and opinion makers to national mainstream were some of the highlights of the Army activities during the outgoing year, he said.

-He said the Army conducted two major recruitment rallies post August, one each in Samba and Reasi districts in Jammu region, to provide an opportunity to the youth to join the Army.
+He said the Army conducted two major recruitment rallies post-August, one each in Samba and Reasi districts in Jammu region, to provide an opportunity to the youth to join the Army.